By Robert Forster, PT, CEO

 In the following 4 hours after you run, move from high glycemic foods (simple sugars) to low glycemic foods (complex carbohydrates) as beans/lentils, whole grains, leafy greens, vegetables and certain fruits.

 Maintain a protein intake fo 0.5-0.9 grams per pound of body weight per day, especially during periods of high-intensity workouts and heavy weight work.
 This would be about 75-135g protein for a 150 lb. person.
 Take in 3-5 grams of carbohydrates per kilogram of body weight per day on the day before big efforts and day of hard efforts (maybe less on days between hard efforts).
 This would be about 204-340 grams of carbohydrates for a 150 lb. person.
 Always consume carbohydrates from natural, unrefined sources such as whole grains, fruits and vegetables.

-If you’re interested in getting personalized nutrition and training support for your upcoming races, contact PHASE IV to schedule a complimentary 30-minute consultation where we will share our tried and tested scientific approach for your best race ever!
+If you’re interested in getting personalized nutrition and training support for your upcoming races, contact PHASE IV to schedule a complimentary 30-minute complementary consultation where we will share our tried and tested scientific approach for your best race ever!
 Call us at 310-582-8212 to schedule your consultation today!

 Also, don’t forget to get your copy of PHASE IV CEO Robert Forster P.T.’s book, Healthy Running Step by Step.
 It’s the ultimate guide every runner needs to run faster and stronger without getting injured or hitting a wall!